Maghfira (Afi) Ramadhani

 Working Papers

-Managing Intermittent Renewable Energy: Review and Synthesis of the Engineering, Economics, and Policy
+Managing Zero-Marginal-Cost, Intermittent Renewable Energy: A Survey of the Engineering, Economic, and Policy Challenges

 (with Daniel Matisoff, Matthew Oliver, Santiago Grijalva, Oliver Chapman, and Amanda West)